 2) You are responsible for providing your correct email address and phone number

-3) You are responsible for checking your voicemail for messages left by we to inform you that medical results have been emailed to you.
+3) You are responsible for checking your voicemail for messages left by us to inform you that medical results have been emailed to you.

-4) You are responsible for checking your "Junk Mail" for emails from we
+4) You are responsible for checking your "Junk Mail" for emails from us

 All results will be secured via Adobe with password and instructions for password given to each individual if needed.